Myopia Control

 What is Myopia?

 Myopia, also known as short-sightedness, is a common vision condition where close objects appear clear but distant ones are blurry.
-This is caused by the eyeball being too long or the cornea being too curved, causing light to focus in front of the retina instead of on it.
-Determining the primary cause is essential, as a longer-than-normal eye poses more significant risks than one with high focusing power.
-As myopia progresses with eye growth, the rear eye tissues become stretched and damaged.
+This is caused by the eyeball being too long or the cornea being too curved, making light focus in front of the retina instead of on it.
+Determining the primary cause is essential, as a longer-than-normal eye poses more risks than one with high focusing power.
+As myopia progresses with eye growth, the tissue at the rear of the eye becomes stretched and damaged.

-This change once it occurs is irreversible, making it important that myopia is controlled as soon as possible.
+Once this change occurs, it is irreversible, making it important to control myopia progression as soon as possible.

 Any level of myopia can increase the risk of eye problems such as retinal detachment, glaucoma, and cataracts.
-Higher myopia increases these risks, especially if the eye is longer than 26.5mm, which is known as pathological myopia.
+Higher levels of myopia increase these risks, especially if the eye is longer than 26.5mm, which is known as pathological myopia.
 Even with mild myopia, there’s still a chance of developing glaucoma and or retinal detachments later.
 Keeping your child’s myopia from getting worse can help lower these risks.
-It also means that they most likely will not need as thick lenses as they may have done without treatment.
+It also means they most likely won’t need as thick lenses as they may have done without treatment.

 What are the risk factors?